- This event has passed.

 If you want to arrange your beach party before you set off, you could do worse than visiting tours gone wild where you can buy tickets in advance for parties at Copacabana or Sugarloaf Mountain.

 Rio de Janeiro Hotels

-If you are looking for accommodation in Rio de Janeiro then why not use our hotel booking portal.
+If you are looking for accommodation in Rio de Janeiro then please fil in the form below.
 It will cost you nothing extra but the slight commission we make helps with the upkeep of this website.